joealden/corum-client/docs/3-development.md

   * The post page loads post details (name, author, content, comments etc.)
   * The new post page creates a new post and redirects the the new post
   * The new subforum page creates a new subforum and updates the navigation
+* Ensure that the moderator knows that it all works as it should

+## Problems experienced

+### Client

+* How to manage login state
+* How to handle errors
+* Updating state based on data mutations

+### API

+* User account creation and authentication
+* Setting the initial vote count of a post to 0 on creation
+* Ensuring a user could only favorite a subforum once
+* Ensuring a user could only vote once on a post
+* Figuring out permissions

+### User and Stakeholder Feedback

+placeholder

+## Code Analysis

+* Show ALL user input validation code (Talk about how they cover all cases (robust))
+*